“WHOSE WOODS THESE ARE…

 Held: Judgment in favor of Marv was upheld.

 Gene argued that KRS 372.070(1) declared Marv’s deed void to the extent that it purported to convey land within Gene’s boundary, including the timber upon it.
-That statute provided that any conveyance of any land of which any other person has adverse possession at the time of the sale or conveyance, is void.
+That statute provided that any conveyance of any land of which any other person has adverse possession at the time of the sale or conveyance is void.
 Here, the Court said, Gene never disputed Marv’s proof of the boundary and never sought to quiet title.
 It was too late for Gene to argue that he had all along been claiming to hold the land up to the fence by adverse possession.

-Under Kentucky law, land held by adverse possession only ripens into title when it has been held by 15 years openly, hostilely and notoriously to a well-defined boundary, giving others who may claim an interest notice of the adverse claim.
-The adverse holder’s intent at the time the possession begins is key: where one through ignorance, inadvertence, or mistake as to true location of his boundary line enters into neighboring land up to a certain line in belief that it is the true line, the occupancy is deemed amicable, mistaken perhaps, but not hostile.
+Under Kentucky law, land held by adverse possession only ripens into title when it has been held for 15 years openly, hostilely and notoriously to a well-defined boundary, giving others who may claim an interest notice of the adverse claim.
+The adverse holder’s intent at the time the possession begins is key: where one through ignorance, inadvertence, or mistake as to the true location of his boundary line enters into neighboring land up to a certain line in the belief that it is the true line, the occupancy is deemed amicable, mistaken perhaps, but not hostile.

 In this case, Gene did not intend to possess land beyond his true boundary.
 He never formally disputed or questioned the boundaries as they existed, and at no time did he approach Marv to request the survey stakes be moved to establish what Gene believed to be the correct boundary between the two properties.
 The Court said it was clear Gene did not intend to establish actual adverse possession.

 KRS 364.130 governs damages for cutting timber from another person’s land.
-The statute provides that a person is liable for treble damages for cutting timber from another person’s land only if the person cutting the timber did not have at least color of title to the land.
+The statute provides that a person is liable for treble damages for cutting the timber from another person’s land only if the person cutting the timber did not have at least color of title to the land.
 So, in order for Marv to receive treble damages, the evidence must show that Gene did not have color of title to the disputed property from which the timber was cut.
 Color of title is “that which gives the semblance or appearance of title, but which is not title….”
 It is color of title in appearance only and not title in fact.

 Any deed or instrument that purports to convey land and shows the extent of the grantee’s claim may afford color of title.
 Thus, even a deed or instrument of conveyance that is defective or invalid is sufficient to afford color of title.
 But in this case, Gene conceded that his deed makes no mention of the fence as the appropriate boundary line, and the survey stakes marking Marv’s boundary were in place at the time Gene purchased the land.